Keep Growing Detroit: Urban Garden Education Series

-Youth Programs
+Youth programs

 KGD offers a paid, 8-week summer work experience, aimed to provide apprenticeship experience to youth ages 14–18 in Detroit.
 Following their apprenticeship experience, KGD offers the Academic Year Youth Leadership Development Program, which assists students as they move onto adult leadership roles.
 KGD also offers early childhood programs for children from birth to five years old.
 The programs incorporate interaction and play amongst families and neighbors in Detroit, in efforts to start building healthy habits from a young age.

-Leadership Initiatives
+Leadership initiatives

 KGD provides several initiatives aimed to provide access to healthy diets as well as to encourage communal leadership and decision making skills amongst Detroit residents.
 Supported by co-founder Ashley Atkinson, leadership workshops are led throughout the organization in order to organize the community in response to the politics of food sovereignty in Detroit.
 The leadership within KGD connects with other groups in Detroit combatting food sovereignty, in the overall push towards expansion of community gardening within the city.

 The Urban Roots Community Garden Leader Training Program is a specific 9-week program geared towards training leaders around Detroit in areas such as horticulture and community organization.
 The program educates students in horticulture methodology, and prepares graduates to continue on into further leadership roles in their neighborhoods.
 This program joins the city-wide movement towards food security.
 A network of urban gardening organizations is educating more residents in areas of leadership in order to increase the growing accumulation and success of produce amongst the vacant lots of Detroit.

 Political involvement

-Keep Growing Detroit strives to use urban agriculture in parts as a tool to improve food sovereignty, economic opportunities, and the quality of life in Detroit.
-The best way to achieve this mission is through political engagement and community involvement.
+Keep Growing Detroit strives to use urban agriculture in parts as a tool to improve food sovereignty, economic opportunities, and the quality of life in Detroit through political engagement and community involvement.

-Land Security
+Land security

 The urban agriculture movement taking place in Detroit is heavily influenced by the availability of land in the surrounding area.
 Access to land is one of the few requirements that can hold citizens back from beginning their journey to food sovereignty.
 Many Detroit residents took to starting their own gardens in neighboring vacant lots.
 Gardening in this manner does not provide any long term security for the garden itself, and it could be disrupted by the legal land owners.
 Keep Growing Detroit is a community leader in helping residents to secure land for their agricultural endeavors.
 They provide people with the necessary information and methods to go about securing their own land.
 Keep Growing Detroit's approach to land security is flexible with various options for a variety of different level enthusiasts.
 They highlight 4 different ways to go about acquiring land, including oral licensing, written licensing, leasing, and purchasing.